Surprising reasons why you have bad breath

 You have sinus issues

-If you suffer with sinus infections, some patients report that the mucus produced can give bad breath.
+If you suffer from sinus infections, some patients report that the mucus produced can give bad breath.
 If you are concerned you have sinus issues that do not seem to be resolving on their own, your dentist or doctor can refer you to a specialist to see if anything can be done about this if there is an underlying condition.

 Diabetes